 To reset tire pressure monitoring system for Mitsubishi Expo, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Mitsubishi Expo?
+What is recommended winter tire pressure for Mitsubishi Expo?